nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 <!-- ############ SLIDE BREAK ############# -->
 <!-- This is left-side text -->
 # [Spread of SARS-CoV-2 from Iran](https://nextstrain.org/ncov/2020-03-13?d=tree,map&label=clade:A3&p=grid&legend=closed&m=div)
 A number of genomes have been sequenced from patients reporting travel history to Iran.
 These genomes are all extremely similar, and indicate that the outbreak in Iran may be the result of a single transmission which has subsequently been transmitted to many other places.
+<br><br>
 Note that there are no full genomes available from patients in Iran.
 <!-- There is NO right-side text -->

 <!-- ############ SLIDE BREAK ############# -->